Computer and Information Technology

 - Receive notifications about important announcements

-- View campus maps to help you find the best route to your destination
+- View campus maps to help you figure out where you are and where you need to go

 - Access important phone numbers